Polymer Clay Snake Bangles, Coiled Bracelets, and Scale Texture

 Use Finish Sparingly

 Gloss is optional.
-The important part is keeping the scale pattern readable after cure and after any finish test.
+The important part is keeping the scale pattern visible after cure and after any finish test.

 If you want extra shine, check that the finish is compatible with your clay and test it on a sample first.
 A heavy coat can flood the scale texture, so clean the cured surface first and add only enough finish to match the reference look you want.